ishaanshah/GSoC-Proposal/Proposal.md

 ### Sitewide Statistics
 The sitewide statistics page shows the top artists/recordings/releases that the users are listening to in a week.
 These graphs reveal the current trending artists/releases/recordings.<br>
 A stream graph will be used to show which entity was most listened to in the past week.
-The `SQL` query to calculate the data requird is similar to the `Top Artist` graph.
+The `SQL` query to calculate the data required is similar to the `Top Artist` graph.

 ### Artist Origin
 The `Artist Origin` maps out all the artist's that a user has listened to.
 It shows how diverse a user's listening habits are.<br>